BlaineDev/431-classes-2022/class13/README.md

 ## Announcements

 1. Remember that we do not have class this Thursday 2022-10-13.
 Instead, you have a working day for your Project A proposal, which is due Friday 2022-10-14 at noon.
 Class 14 will be held on Tuesday 2022-10-18.
+    - Current Status of Project A Proposals is [available to you here](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/proposal_status.md).
-2. On 2022-10-07, I tweaked the Answer Sketch and Grading Rubric for [Lab 03](https://github.com/THOMASELOVE/431-labs-2022) on our Shared Drive to make the rubric match up better with the findings for Question 3.
+3. On 2022-10-07, I tweaked the Answer Sketch and Grading Rubric for [Lab 03](https://github.com/THOMASELOVE/431-labs-2022) on our Shared Drive to make the rubric match up better with the findings for Question 3.
-3. Grades and Feedback on Lab 03 are now available on the [Course Grading Roster](https://bit.ly/431-grades-2022) on our Shared Drive.
+4. Grades and Feedback on Lab 03 are now available on the [Course Grading Roster](https://bit.ly/431-grades-2022) on our Shared Drive.
-4. I am moving the due date for [Lab 04](https://github.com/THOMASELOVE/431-labs-2022) back one week to Monday 2022-10-24 at 9 PM.
+5. I am moving the due date for [Lab 04](https://github.com/THOMASELOVE/431-labs-2022) back one week to Monday 2022-10-24 at 9 PM.
 We have already covered all of the material you need for Lab 04, but I wanted to give people a little more breathing room while working on Project A. Note that 2022-10-24 is part of the University's Fall Break.
-5. Quiz 1 results and a full answer sketch should be available to you by Wednesday 2022-10-12 at 5 PM.
+6. Quiz 1 results and a full answer sketch should be available to you by Wednesday 2022-10-12 at 5 PM.
-6. I have added chapters 29-31 to the [Course Notes](https://thomaselove.github.io/431-notes/) providing additional details on residual plots for regression assumptions, partitioning and evaluating models with training and test samples, and more on the Western Collaborative Group Study from Chapter 17 of the Notes.
+7. I have added chapters 29-31 to the [Course Notes](https://thomaselove.github.io/431-notes/) providing additional details on residual plots for regression assumptions, partitioning and evaluating models with training and test samples, and more on the Western Collaborative Group Study from Chapter 17 of the Notes.

 ## Proposal for Project A

-Everyone who submitted an early [Proposal for Project A](https://thomaselove.github.io/431-projectA-2022/proposal.html) should have received feedback from me in email on Sunday 2022-10-09, and [the list is here](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/early_prop.md).
+Everyone who submitted an early [Proposal for Project A](https://thomaselove.github.io/431-projectA-2022/proposal.html) should have received feedback from me in email on Sunday 2022-10-09, and [the current status for all Proposals I know about is here](https://github.com/THOMASELOVE/431-classes-2022/blob/main/projectA/proposal_status.md).
 A few tips for those of you working on this now:

 - Dr. Love used [this list of 13 things we're looking for](https://thomaselove.github.io/431-projectA-2022/proposal.html#grading-the-proposal-13-things-were-looking-for) to develop his rubric.
 Items 8 and 9 were especially problematic for some reason, so look at those closely.
 - Students who used the [Sample Project A Proposal](https://thomaselove.github.io/431-projectA-2022/exampleA.html) as a template, while removing the instructions that Dr. Love provided, produced relatively easy-to-work-with HTML files.
 That's important.
 Make it **easy for us to find your good work**!